javiergusart/applying-nist-csf-to-cyber-incident-response/README.md

 This report was developed as part of the *Google Cybersecurity Professional Certificate* program.
 The objective is to analyze a Distributed Denial of Service (DDoS) incident using the **NIST Cybersecurity Framework (CSF)**.
 The incident affected a multimedia company that provides web design, graphic design, and social media marketing services.

 The attack caused a critical network outage, which was later identified as an ICMP flood exploiting a firewall vulnerability.
 This analysis outlines the response taken, systems impacted, and recommendations for future risk mitigation.

 ---

+## Scenario

+A multimedia company providing web design, graphic design, and social media marketing services experienced a Distributed Denial of Service (DDoS) attack, disrupting its internal network for two hours.
+The attack flooded the network with ICMP packets, exploiting an unconfigured firewall and rendering critical services unavailable.

+The incident management team responded by blocking ICMP traffic, shutting down non-critical services, and restoring essential operations.
+A post-incident investigation revealed the attacker used spoofed ICMP packets to overwhelm the network.

+To prevent future incidents, the company implemented new firewall rules to limit ICMP traffic, enabled source IP verification, deployed network monitoring tools, and introduced an IDS/IPS system to detect and filter suspicious traffic.

+---